-The OfficeServ 7100 supports two forms of MGI's:
+The OfficeServ 7030 supports one form of MGI channels:

-- 1. On-board 8-channel MGI that is integrated on the MP10/MP10a card.
-This form of the MGI shares the same IP configuration and physical LAN connection as the MP10/MP10a.
-The on-board channels are activated by license key. - 2.
-MGI-16 card can be installed in either of the two universal slots.
-This card offers 16 channels and must be assigned its own unique IP configuration and has its own LAN connection.
+1. On-board 4 MGI channels that are integrated on the 7030 main unit.
+This form of the MGI channels shares the same IP configuration and physical LAN connection as the 7030 main unit.
+The on-board MGI channels are activated by a license key.